 In cases where routes do not meet minimum productivity standards, changes should be made to improve route productivity.
-These changes could include any of a variety of measures;
+These changes could include any of a variety of measures, including but not necessarily limited to;

-- Reconfiguring the route alignment to attract more passengers - Eliminating particularly unproductive segments

-- Reducing or increasing service frequency

-- Reducing or increasing span of service

-- Changing the route from an all-day route to one which only runs during peak hours

-- Targeted marketing to attract new riders

-- Public outreach

-- Conducting a ridership survey to better understand the needs of the community around the route

-- Working with community groups to better understand how the route can meet the community's needs
+- Reconfiguring the route alignment to attract more passengers; - Eliminating particularly unproductive segments; - Reducing or increasing service frequency; - Reducing or increasing span of service; - Changing the route from an all-day route to one which only runs during peak hours; - Targeted marketing to attract new riders; - Public outreach; - Conducting a ridership survey to better understand the needs of the community around the route; and/or - Working with community groups to better understand how the route can meet the community's needs.

-If no changes can be identified that can improve productivity without undue burden to the Authority, then the route could be a candidate for elimination.
+If no changes can be identified that can improve productivity without undue burden or hardship to PRT, then the route could be a candidate for elimination.
 If the situation leading to reduced productivity is assumed to be changing in the near future, written documentation detailing why the route should not yet be adjusted will be provided in the Annual Service Report.
-After 2 fiscal years of not meeting productivity standards of a route, action is required to alter service on that particular route to ensure that the Authority uses its resources efficiently.
+After 2 fiscal years of not meeting productivity standards of a route, action is required to alter service on that particular route to ensure that PRT uses its resources efficiently.
 Under no circumstances is a route to continue unaltered after 24 months of failing to meet minimum productivity standards.